Headspace Redesign

 Users want to better informed of available content so they can choose the practice that best fits their needs.

 Building on these insights, I developed a persona and empathy map to bring user struggles into sharper focus.
-A journey map highlighted moments of friction in searching for meditations.
+I also created a journey map to highlight moments of friction while searching for meditations.
 Together, these artifacts ensured my design process stayed rooted in solving real pain points rather than surface-level UI changes.

 Defining the Problem